If you plead guilty or no contest to a misdemeanor DUI in Nevada, the judge can:

-To help you better understand Nevada’s DUI probation revocation consequences, our Reno and Las Vegas, Nevada criminal defense lawyers discuss the following, below:
+To help you better understand Nevada’s DUI probation revocation consequences, our Las Vegas DUI lawyers discuss the following, below:

 - 1. What is Nevada DUI probation?

 - 2. What happens if I violate my DUI probation?

 - 3. Can I contest the revocation of my DUI probation?